Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-7_Power-of-Empathy_Marshall-Rosenberg_transcript.md

 <u>Here's a good example of that</u>.
 I asked for his needs, which were for financial security for the family, and he put it in the form of a diagnosis of her, that she was totally irresponsible.

 33:00
-So I said to her, could you tell me back what your husband said his needs were?
+I said to her, could you tell me back what your husband said his needs were?

 She said, he said that I'm irresponsible, he doesn't understand....

 and I stopped her, and I said, hold it hold.
 So notice she's heard this criticism for so long that even when he expresses his needs, she can't hear it.
 She still hears the criticism.
 We pay for every criticism people hear us making.
 It makes it that much harder for them to see our humaneness, what we're feeling what we're needing.

-So I repeated the need for her. **I said, I hear your husband say that he has a need for economic security for the family**.
+I repeated the need for her. **I said, I hear your husband say that he has a need for economic security for the family**.
 Can you just hear that?
 Within a couple of repetitions, she was able to see that his need was to protect the family economically, and that's why he wasn't letting her write any checks.

 34:01
 And then I helped her express her needs.
 Her needs were that she needed to be trusted that she could learn how to handle money.
 She wanted understanding and empathy from her husband that because she had overdrawn the checkbook didn't mean she couldn't learn.

-So I said to the husband, **I hear your wife saying that she has a need to be trusted that she can learn, that's her need**.
+I said to the husband, **I hear your wife saying that she has a need to be trusted that she can learn, that's her need**.
 Could you repeat that back?

 He said, we'll be poor by then.

 Again, an example of how once we have a set image of people, it's hard for us to see their humaneness.
 We get stuck in our diagnosis of them.

-So it took me a couple more repetitions of her need to be trusted, before he could just hear that, and keep separate his diagnoses of her.
+It took me a couple more repetitions of her need to be trusted, before he could just hear that, and keep separate his diagnoses of her.

 I repeated the needs that both had, I said, so on hearing husband that you have a need for economic security for the family, you want to be sure that whatever is done protects the family economically?